Anglo-Russian War (1807–1812)

-The Anglo-Russian War was a war between the United Kingdom and the Russian Empire which lasted from 2 September 1807 to 18 July 1812 during the Napoleonic Wars.
+The Anglo-Russian War (2 September 1807 – 18 July 1812) was fought between the United Kingdom and the Russian Empire during the Napoleonic Wars.
 It began after Russia signed the Treaty of Tilsit with the First French Empire, which ended hostilities between the two nations.
 During the war, actual military engagements were limited primarily to minor naval actions in the Baltic Sea and Barents Sea.

 Treaty of Tilsit

 After Napoleon Bonaparte defeated the Russians at the Battle of Friedland (14 June 1807), Tsar Alexander I of Russia signed a peace treaty, known as the Treaty of Tilsit.
 Although the treaty was quite unpopular within the Russian court, Russia had no alternative as Napoleon could easily cross the Neman river (then the Russian border) and invade Russia.

 The terms of the treaty obliged Russia to cease her maritime trade with Great Britain.
 This closure was a part of Napoleon's continuing efforts to establish the Continental System, strengthening economic ties between the different countries in Europe under French domination.
 Napoleon's objective was to close one of Britain's most important markets and thus force it economically into submission.